-In these circumstances, the contractor is able to claim for that month, for an increase in their 100% advance (Claim 1) via the Pharmacy contractor additional advance/compensatory fee claim form.
+In these circumstances, the contractor is able to claim for that month, for an increase in their 100% advance (Claim 1) using the Temporary Safeguarding Payments claim form (Word: 282KB).
 The amount that can be claimed should reflect the amount by which the contractor’s supplier bill has increased solely due to the increase in prescription item duration and no other reason.

 Claim 2 - Remuneration

 For the months following an increase in prescription duration, contractors may experience a drop in items dispensed and as a result earn fewer fees.